Netlabbuilder/Linux_notes/configure_static_ip_address.md

 Please use **nmcli** or **nmtui** to make the network configuration persistent!

-- To configure a static IP address on "Wired connection 1" with IP address of 192.168.56.11/24:
+- To configure a static IP address on `Wired connection 1` with IP address of `192.168.56.11/24` and default gateway `192.168.56.1`:
   ```
-  sudo nmcli connection modify "Wired connection 1" ipv4.method manual ipv4.address 192.168.56.11/24
+  sudo nmcli connection modify "Wired connection 1" ipv4.method manual ipv4.address 192.168.56.11/24 ipv4.gateway 192.168.56.1
   ```
 - To apply new changes, bring the connection down and up:
   ```
   sudo nmcli connection down "Wired connection 1"
   sudo nmcli connection up "Wired connection 1"
   ```
-- To verify:
+- To verify the changes:
   ```
   nmcli
   nmcli device status
   nmcli device show
   nmcli connection show
   ```
+- Last but not lease, for the first network changes, reboot the machine and confirm that the network changes are persistent.